Hot Plugging Resources

 Figure 27.
 Add network interface

-6. Click on the > symbol next to the Pending changes banner that has appeared below the VM name and note that the message indicates a restart or migration is required for the NIC addition to take effect.
+6. Click on the > symbol next to the Pending changes banner that has appeared below the VM name.

 03 image nic 005